 There are four elements to our safeguarding procedures:

 - Prevention – A positive school atmosphere, explicit teaching of safeguarding aspects, pastoral support to pupils and safer recruitment procedures.

 - Protection – Following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns.

 - Support – Support to pupils and school staff and to children who may have been harmed or abused.

 - Working with parents – Working with parents to ensure appropriate communications and actions are undertaken.

-Our full safeguarding policy can be found here: Safeguarding Policy 2019-20
+Our full safeguarding policy can be found here: STA Safeguarding And Child Protection Policy

 The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
 Schools are not able to investigate concerns but have a legal duty to refer them.